Thank you for taking the time to prepare and put on races.

 Track width must be a minimum of 30 feet.
 Under unavoidable circumstances, the track may be less, but still as wide as possible.
 Jump landings must be wider than the Jump takeoff.

-A starting gate or rubber band is mandatory at all races and must hold 20 bikes, which is 65 feet at approximately 39” per bike.
+A starting gate or rubber band is mandatory at all races and must hold 20 bikes, which is 65 feet at approximately 39” per bike (this does not pertain to 50 tracks).
 Every effort should be made to have a starting gate.
 New tracks with bungee cord starts will have a board or chalk line along the entire length of the start line for riders to place their front tire on, and the bungee cord in a V shape with the outside poles slightly forward of the center so to reduce the chance of a rider getting tangled in the cord at the start.
 It is the starters’ responsibility to ensure that all riders line up on the block/chalk line or within 15 inches of the starting gate.
 All Tracks that have held 3 or more NDMA sanctioned points race will be required to have a starting gate.

 All promoters/promoting clubs shall take adequate measures for the prevention of dust on their tracks, even if this takes a full week of watering and grooming before the race.
 Promoter will continue to assess the track during the race and take appropriate action to control dust and other hazardous conditions.